iPhoring/PIDController/README.md

 ---
 ### Goals
-The project goal is to build a Proportional-Integral-Derivative (PID) control for driving the autonomous car around a predefined track.
-PID is the most common control algorithm used in industry and has been universally accepted in industrial control.
-PID algorithm consists of three basic coefficients; proportional, integral and derivative which are varied to get optimal response.
+The goal of the project is to build a Proportional-Integral-Derivative (PID) control for driving the autonomous car around a predefined track.
+PID is the most common control algorithm used in industry and has three basic coefficients; proportional, integral and derivative which are varied to get optimal response.

 ### Environment
-The udacity's car simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle. the project goal is to use these values are build a PID controller to safely drive the car around the desgined track.
+The udacity's car simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.
+The goal is to use these values to build a PID controller in order to safely drive the car around the desgined track.

 ![image1](images/Image0.png "Udacity Simiulator")